Anclagen/RainyDays-Cross-Course-Project/README.md

 ## Getting Started

-1. Simply clone the repo:
+1. Download the zip of the project or clone the repo with github desktop/the terminal in vsc:

 ```bash
 git clone https://github.com/Anclagen/RainyDays-Cross-Course-Project.git
 ```
+2.

 ## Contributing

 This project requires no contrubutions.
+Although any suggestions and feedback is welcomed to help me improve in future projects.

 ## Contact